zarch/cosmorea/README.md

 ## requirements

-The tools required GRASS GIS, grass_session library, and cdo to convert and read the grib format.
+The tools required Python >= 3.7, GRASS GIS, grass_session library, and cdo to convert and read the grib format.

 ## approach